Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly provides when to use this tool versus alternatives: 'To actually apply a change use google_ads_budget_update; for the efficiency scoring alone use google_ads_budget_efficiency.'
-Also clarifies it is read-only.
+The description explicitly states when to use this tool vs alternatives: 'To actually apply a change use google_ads_budget_update; for the efficiency scoring alone use google_ads_budget_efficiency.'
+It also clarifies that the tool is read-only and only plans, which is strong when-to-use guidance.
+No exclusions are needed beyond the alternative references.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.